-You know that feeling.
-That feeling when you get an email in your inbox and you just can’t NOT click on it.
-We all get so many emails (and they said email was dead!), so when we get one that speaks to our hearts, it’s a momentous occasion.
+Understanding email marketing best practices will help your brand stand out.
+By keeping best practices in mind when writing your emails, you’ll give your recipients that feeling you get when an email hits your inbox and you just can’t NOT click on it.
+We all get so many emails (many of which end up in trash or spam), so when we get one that speaks to our hearts, it’s a momentous occasion.

 Maybe it was the subject line, maybe it was the offer or maybe you just needed that exact product, service or knowledge at that exact time.
-The best marketers see every email as a small puzzle, each piece as important as the next, and take the time to craft something their readers can’t resist.
+The best marketers see every email as a small puzzle, each piece as important as the next, and take the time to incorporate email marketing best practices all the while crafting something their readers can’t resist.

-For instance, this one (subject line is “Don't Play with Dead Snakes — Kill Projects Before They Kill You”):
+For instance, how can you not click on a subject line that says “Don't Play with Dead Snakes — Kill Projects Before They Kill You”?

-So as we dig into what makes a good email even better, let’s take a lesson from dead snakes and consider these nine email marketing best practices you can use beginning today.
+Let’s take a lesson from dead snakes to dive into these nine email marketing best practices you can use right away.

-Writing emails is an art form, and it’s an art form that not everyone executes well, or executes well even after years of practice.
-But this much is true: The most successful emails respect your reader’s time and therefore get to the point quickly.
-There’s even a movement to keep all emails to no more than five sentences.
+Writing emails is an art form, and it’s an art form that not everyone executes well, even after years of practice.
+But this much is true: The most successful emails respect your readers’ time and therefore get to the point quickly while showing value to the reader.

 This requires you to have a good handle on your audience.
 Just who is your audience?
-Is it engineers?
-Is it busy CEOs?
-Or could it be women between the ages of 14 and 40 who are looking for a drop-dead perfect matte lipstick?
+Data-driven engineers?
+Busy CEOs?
+Women between the ages of 14 and 40 seeking the perfect shade of floating eyeliner?

 Cosmetics company Morphe uses a motion GIF of beautifully colored lips to show what their product can do.
 The language in the email (“A Morphe Babe doesn’t budge, so why should their lip color?”) matches the in-your-face subject line, “Kiss this, Morphe Babes.”

 Morphe knows its audience, and so should every good marketer.
 The subject line and email body must be tailored to exactly the persona you’re targeting.
-If it’s the busy CEO mentioned above, get to the point early with professional language you would use on LinkedIn; if it’s an engineer, don’t be afraid to get technical with product or service specifications.
+If it’s the busy CEO mentioned above, get to the point early with professional language you would use on LinkedIn.
+When targeting engineers, you can afford to be more technical with product or service specifications.

 Other key points to remember when crafting your subject line:

-There are many ways to offer value in an email — HubSpot details six of them, including sending a case study and referencing a mutual connection — but the best way is to know your prospect and where he or she is in the sales pipeline.
+There are many ways to offer value in an email — HubSpot details six of them, including sending a case study and referencing a mutual connection — but the best way is to know your prospect and where they are in the buyer’s journey.

-This simple, effective email from GoToMeeting had the subject line “4 steps to scheduling a meeting.”
-What makes it powerful — besides that it is targeted precisely at new customers or someone doing a trial —is its use of just the four steps with a bold orange call-to-action button.
+A simple, effective email from GoToMeeting had the subject line “4 steps to scheduling a meeting.”
+What made it powerful — besides that it was targeted precisely at new customers or someone doing a trial — was its use of just the four steps with a bold orange call-to-action button.